Share On Social!

 This has a big impact on stadium workers who earn low hourly wages.

-Dallas Mavericks owner Mark Cuban is making plans to financially support people who won’t be able to come to work.
+So Dallas Mavericks owner Mark Cuban is planning to financially support people who won’t be able to come to work.
 NBA star Kevin Love is donating $100,000 to help Cleveland Cavaliers arena workers, CBS reports.

-Rookie Zion Williamson is paying the salaries of basketball arena workers in In New Orleans (5.5% Latino).
+Rookie Zion Williamson is paying the salaries of basketball arena workers in New Orleans (5.5% Latino).

 Everyday People Help Neighbors Amid Coronavirus (COVID-19)